statichunt/statichunt/content/themes/gatsby-boseo.md

 author: BootXperts
 author_link: https://hasthemes.com/
 date: 2023-01-01T00:00:00.000Z
+description: >-
-description: BoSEO – Digital Marketing Agency Gatsby Theme is a fantastic and awe-inspiring Digital Marketing web template based on the latest version of React JS and Gatsby that facilitates the development of your digital marketing agency website
+  BoSEO – Digital Marketing Agency Gatsby Theme is a fantastic and awe-inspiring Digital Marketing web template based on the latest version of React JS and Gatsby that facilitates the development of your digital marketing agency website
 ssg:
   - Gatsby
 css:
   - Bootstrap
+ui: []
 cms:
   - Markdown
   - Strapi